 |International Tuition Fees (NZD)||$5,517.77|

 - Paper Structure

-The paper mainly comprises lecture sessions and various experiential learning activities, which are utilised throughout the course, including guest speakers, fieldtrips, role plays, Council meetings and a mock hearing.
+PLAN 438 mainly comprises lecture sessions and various experiential learning activities, which are utilised throughout the paper, including guest speakers, fieldtrips, role plays, Council meetings and a mock hearing.

 - Teaching Arrangements